pratyushcrd/Bozo_rails_blog_app/README.md

 * [rails] - back end framework based on ruby
 * [act_as_votable] - for keeping count of likes

-And of course Bozo itself is open source with a [public repository][dill] on GitHub.
+And of course Bozo itself is open source with a [public repository][bozo] on GitHub.

 ### Installation